codeface-io/SwiftObserver/readme.md

 * This default is only required for the `update` property every observable provides in accordance with the `ObservableProtocol`.
 It will only come into play when the unwrapped observable didn't trigger the update but just provided its current `update` state.
 Of course, this can only happen where multiple observables are being observed (combined observation or observation of combined variable).

 	The above example is not a combined observation, so only `latest number` can trigger the update.
 When the `value` of `latestNumber` is set to `nil`, the `unwrap` mapping sends nothing to its obervers, not even the default `0`.
 So when `newInteger` is zero, the observer knows that it's a real value and not just a replacement for `nil`.

+* A mapping is not "composed" of the observable it maps (like a variable combination is composed of its combined variables).
+A mapping is just that: an access wrapper to the mapped observable.

+	That means a mapping holds a `weak` reference to its observable.
+You can check whether a mapping still has its observable via `mapping.isAlive`.

+	Be aware though that when mapping *A* maps mapping *B*, then *A* might be alive while *B* is not.
+So *A* might be alive and yet send no more updates.

 ## <a name="combine"></a>7.
 One Combine To Rule Them All